ASamedWalker/FCC-Tribute-Page/README.md

 # FCC-Tribute-Page
-Created a Tribute page to my first president of Ghana Dr. Kwame Nkrumah
+Created a Tribute page to my first president of Ghana Dr. Kwame Nkrumah.